Monday, 28 August 2017

 In total, ECU received the maximum five star ratings for:

-ECU Vice-Chancellor Professor Steve Chapman welcomed the latest ratings.
+ECU Vice-Chancellor Professor Steve Chapman CBE, welcomed the latest ratings.

 “The Good Universities Guide 2018 again shows ECU offers one of the best learning experiences in Australia,” he said.